 A March listing gives your home about two months on the Spring market.
 May is an active month for homebuyers, as an early summer close date also offers buyers with young children time to before enrollment for schools.

 When Other Units Apartments in Building Selling WellWhen Other Units Apartments in Building Selling Well

 If you’re considering moving in the next couple of years, but units in your building or zip code are selling well, consider moving up your selling timeline.
-Whether it’s the addition of the Q train on the Upper East Side, a new private school, or updated park, if people are excited about your neighborhood and willing to pay the high price for it, take advantage before the market turns.
+Whether it’s adding the Q train on the Upper East Side, a new private school, or an updated park, if people are excited about your neighborhood and willing to pay the high price for it, take advantage before the market turns.

-For obvious reasons, if you own a one-bedroom and an apartment with the same square footage and amenities in your zip code sold for a record price, that comp should be taken into consideration when you price your home.
+For obvious reasons, if you own a one-bedroom and an apartment with the same square footage and amenities in your zip code sold for a record price, that comp should be considered when you price your home.
 Record sales prices might motivate you to list your apartment.
-However, just like apartments, your residence will need to appraise for the contract price to close, especially if you entertain a mortgage contingency.
+However, just like apartments, your residence will need to appraise the contract price to close, especially if you entertain a mortgage contingency.

 After You Have Lived There At Least Two YearsAfter You Have Lived There At Least Two Years

 Unless you must move, it is recommended not to sell your property for at least two years.
-You wouldn’t have gained much value or paid off much of your mortgage; potential buyers may wonder if there is something wrong with the apartment.
+You wouldn’t have gained much value or paid off much of your mortgage; potential buyers may wonder if something is wrong with the apartment.
 Unless you renovated the apartment intending to flip it, hold on to the apartment for at least two years before listing.
-Selling within two years, unless the market has seen strong gains, likely means taking a loss due to the cost of closing costs when buying and selling.
+Selling within two years, unless the market has seen strong gains, likely means taking a loss due to closing costs when buying and selling.